orchestracities/ngsi-timeseries-api/docs/manuals/index.md

 ## Further Readings

-* The [Admin Guide][ql-man.admin] explains how to install and run QuantumLeap.
+- The [Admin Guide][ql-man.admin] explains how to install and run QuantumLeap.
-* The [User Manual][ql-man.user] delves into how to use it and connect it to other complementary services.
+- The [User Manual][ql-man.user] delves into how to use it and connect it to other complementary services.
-* [FIWARE Time Series][ql-tut]: a complete, step-by-step, hands-on tutorial to learn how to set up and use QuantumLeap.
+- [FIWARE Time Series][ql-tut]: a complete, step-by-step, hands-on tutorial to learn how to set up and use QuantumLeap.
-* The [SmartSDK guided tour][smartsdk.tour] has a section about using QuantumLeap in a FiWare cloud.

 [comet]: https://fiware-sth-comet.readthedocs.io/en/latest/
-    "FiWare STH Comet Manual"
+    "FIWARE STH Comet Manual"
 [crate]: http://www.crate.io
     "CrateDB Home"
 [crate-doc.cont]: https://crate.io/docs/crate/guide/en/latest/deployment/containers/